ernstlab/csrep/README.md

 The CSREP method is described in:

-Vu H, Koch Z, Fiziev P, Ernst J. <a href="https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btac722/6808617">A framework for group-wise summarization and comparison of chromatin state annotations</a>.
-Bioinformatics, advanced online publication.
+Vu H, Koch Z, Fiziev P, Ernst J. <a href="https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btac722/6808617">A framework for group-wise summarization and comparison of chromatin state annotations</a>. <i>Bioinformatics</i>, advanced online publication.

 # Data Availability
 ## CSREP scores for cell groups from ROADMAP